 Sega-16 specializes in reviewing games for the Genesis, Sega CD, and 32X.
-New reviews are added every Monday and Thursday, usually in the evening (Atlantic time).
+New reviews are added weekly, usually in the evening (Atlantic time).
 If you’re looking for simple, bulleted reviews of only a few sentences, then look elsewhere.
 Sega-16 prides itself on its in-depth and comprehensive pieces, giving Genesis gamers all the information they need to decide on whether or not to track down a specific title.

 In contrast, an unlicensed game is a complete game that was released at retail or through mail order or over a service such as the Sega Channel.
 The only thing it is missing is the Sega Seal of Quality, which indicated that the company was an officially licensed third party.
 Homebrew games like Pier Solar and Oh Mummy fall into this category, as do games by publishers such as Wisdom Tree and RealTec.
 This is quite different from a pirate or hack, which may use stolen assets to create a copy or modified version of an already released title or may even be an unfinished game.
 Hacks, protos, and pirates are not eligible for review but may be covered in our Hacks & Homebrews series.

 Each reviewed game is rated on a scale from one to ten and reflect how much we enjoyed the overall experience of playing it compared to other similar titles or weighed against its own flaws.
 The numerical ratings are meant to give our readers an overall idea of what to expect from a particular title, and they should not be considered etched in stone like a constitutional right.

 Moreover, all review scores are strictly the opinion of the writer, The views expressed by contributors to Sega-16 do not necessarily reflect those of the editors or administrators.
 Material published on Sega-16 should not be construed as having its endorsement.